wu2ming/Song-Classification/README.md

-# Music-Recommend system Using CNN
+# Music-Recommend system Using CNN/CRNN

 Using traditional image processing techinque to categorize audio into different song genres.
 The idea is to map input audio into a certain genre using a Convolutional Neural Network so that songs of the same class can be recommended to an user.